Address geocoding: Geocoder algorithm

+The algorithm is rarely able to perfectly locate all of the input data; mismatches can occur due to misspelled or incomplete input data, imperfect (usually outdated) reference data, or unique regional geocoding systems that the algorithm does not recognize.
+Many geocoders provide a follow-up stage to manually review and correct suspect matches.

 Address interpolation

 A simple method of geocoding is address interpolation.
 This method makes use of data from a street geographic information system where the street network is already mapped within the geographic coordinate space.
 Each street segment is attributed with address ranges (e.g. house numbers from one segment to the next).
 Geocoding takes an address, matches it to a street and specific segment (such as a block, in towns that use the "block" convention).
 Geocoding then interpolates the position of the address, within the range along the segment.